 We stood together on the shore, Jasper twisting his lead around my legs, listening to the uncanny sounds.
 The breaking of waves reminded me where I was; the sea was making its way up the beach towards the dunes, the mist was lifting and I wasn’t sure how long I’d been there.
 I turned to ask Sonny the time, but where he had been standing there were two footprints in an empty patch of sand.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kim RussellWrite a Review